 The Dragonfly Centre is normally open from 10am-4pm at weekends from late May until the end of September and on selected days throughout the school summer holidays.
 Please contact the Wicken Fen Visitor Centre (01353 720274) for up to date opening times.

-Details of the 2016 opening days can be found here.
+Details of our opening days and courses for the current season can be found here.

 Would you like to help run the Centre ?